 - Reposado, a rested tequila that has to be aged for a minimum of two months, but less than a year

 - Añejo, an aged or vintage tequila that is stored in small oak barrels for a minimum of a year, but less than three years

 - Extra Añejo, an extra-aged tequila stored in small oak barrels for a minimum of three years

 There are over 1300 registered tequila brands floating around the world, from some 150 producers, so curating a selection of the best is no easy task.
 Nevertheless, we’ve done just that to tell you the best tequila brands to look out for next time you’re at the bar or making yourself a delicious margarita.

 1800 is named so because it’s cited as the year tequila was first successfully aged in wooden barrels.
 There are six variations available, with Silver, Reposado and Añejo all being represented, along with a coconut-flavoured version which is particularly easy on the palette.

-Don Julio is perhaps one of the most recognised brands of tequila in the world.
+Don Julio is perhaps one of the most recognised tequila brands in the world.
 It’s certainly the largest in terms of value.
 It’s named after founder Don Julio González-Frausto Estrada, who began distilling at the age of 17 in 1942.
 It wasn’t until 1985 that the Don Julio brand was first launched, by Don Julio’s sons, in celebration of his 60th birthday.

 Dulce Vida tequilas are some of the most awarded in the world.
 Hailing from San Ignacio Cerro Gordo, Mexico, the company harvests its blue agave plants from the highland region of Jalisco.
 Not only does it produce tequilas within the four main types, but it offers real-fruit infused variations too, including lime, grapefruit and pineapple jalapeńo.